Skip to main content

 Run the Python script createclientcert.py without command-line arguments, and it prompts you for the following information:

-• Username of the account that the client certificate authenticates
+• Username of the account this client certificate will authenticate

-• Password to protect the private key embedded in the client certificate
+• Password to protect the private key embedded in the certificate file

-• Optional TCP/IP addresses or DNS names of client computers where the client certificate is allowed to be used
+• Optional TCP/IP addresses and/or DNS names of client computers where this client certificate is allowed to be used.
+(Note: Leave this blank if your version does not support this)

 Welcome to FairCom Client TLS Key Pair Creator